Thanx7/elevator/README.md

 Elevator Task

-To run the program it is enough to pull only runable_elevator.jar.
+To run the program it is enough to pull only elevator.jar.
 Open cmd in windows and run the runable program in the following way:

-java -jar runable_elevator.jar
+java -jar elevator.jar

+PS.
+You could look at sources in "src" folder.